 - Submitting a summary of the evaluation to the Board/Shareholders.

-- Board Secretary will circulate the questionnaires to all the Directors and submit them for further actions to the respective committees.
+- The Group Corporate Secretary will circulate the questionnaires to all the Directors and submit them for further actions to the respective committees or coordinate with the consultant for the same as the case may be.

-- Summarize the assessment results and submit them along with the questionnaires to NRCG for their consideration.
+- Summarize the assessment results and submit them along with the questionnaires to the Board for its consideration.

 - Maintain the records and future references.